 - Flash the TWRP once the device is recognized by fastboot.
 And run the command:

 fastboot flash recovery twrp.img.

 - Results of flashing.
 If all goes well, you will see a success message in Command Prompt window.

 Step 5: Boot into TWRP Recovery.

-- Use the volume down button to scroll to the “Recovery” option in your bootloader after unpluging from the PC and select it.
+- Use the volume down button to scroll to the “Recovery” option in your bootloader after unplugging from the PC and select it.

 - If TWRP requires a password, then enter the password or PIN you use to unlock the bootloader.
-It also ask if you’d like to use in “Read Only” mode.
-Read Only mode means it will just stay on your device until you reboot it.
+It also asks if you’d like to use in “Read Only” mode.
+Read-Only mode means it will just stay on your device until you reboot it.

 Note:If the TWRP ask if you would like to root your device, choose “DO Not Install”.